Introduction goes here

 16

-Letters of protection with clause volumus for one year for John de Wolseley Wolseleye, esquire who is setting out to Aquitaine in the king’s service, to stay there in the company of Edward [of Woodstock], prince of Aquitaine and Wales.
+Letters of protection with clause volumus for one year for Wolseleye John de Wolseley, esquire who is going to Aquitaine in the king’s service, and staying there in the company of Edward [of Woodstock], prince of Aquitaine and Wales .

 By bill of p.s.
 1